 If you’ve missed any of the videos or posts on our Household Management YouTube Series, I encourage you to go check them out.

-We’ve discussed how to have a more productive day with a morning routine (including morning routines for kids), chore time and ideas of what chores look like for us, plus breakfast recipes and strategies for making breakfast and lunchtime easier!
+We’ve discussed how to have a more productive day with a morning routine (and morning routines for kids), chore time and ideas of what chores look like for us, plus breakfast recipes and strategies for making breakfast and lunchtime easier!

 Too Many Clothes!